-WGS is a non-profit educational organization dedicated to the advancement of genealogical research and to the preservation of local records necessary to the research.
-Much of the local research is made available to the public through books, CDs, and online on the Whatcom County GenWeb site.
-There are 8 meetings a year at which research help is available to those attending.
-Also a member is at Bellingham Public Library every Wednesday from 10:00am - 2:00pm to help members of the public with their research questions.
+WGS is a non-profit educational organization dedicated to the advancement of genealogical research and the preservation of local records necessary to the research.
+Much of the local research is made available to the public through books, Flash-Drives, and online on the Whatcom County GenWeb site.
+There are 8 meetings a year (Feb.-June, Sept.-Nov.) at which research help is available to those attending.
+Meetings are held on the second Monday of the month from 2pm-4pm at the Ferndale Pavilion, 2007 Cherry St., Ferndale, WA.

 Whatcom Museum Photo Archives and Collections